WELCOME TO STUDENT SERVICES and the guidance office!

 -students needing a change of pathway (ex. from university to college pathway courses).

-Any emails sent to counsellors regarding timetable changes will not receive a response.
-Please follow the process set above and come to the guidance office immediately if you fit the criteria.
+Again, any emails sent or phone calls made to counsellors about timetable changes will not receive a response.
+Please follow the process set above and come to the guidance office to see if you are eligible to make a change.

 eLearning–All elearning courses will be found in the HUB and will follow the timelines of the semester; this is particularly important for students who are learning face to face and only taking one elearning course per semester.
-If you no longer want to take an elearning class, there may not be any other options at this time.
+If you no longer want to take an elearning class, unfortunately, there may not be any other options at this time.
 Please continue to access and work on your course through the HUB.
 Students who have elected for the remote learning option will access all their courses through the HUB.
+There will NOT be the opportunity to switch to an eLearning course if you are currently taking the class face to face—these classes are full and you will not get in.
+Any eLearning support questions should be sent to [email protected].

 Attendance/Registration Letters